High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Analysis

 \section{Analysis}

-In this section we discuss the corrections and cuts applied to the data and the procedure used to estimate the detectors efficiencies, corrections, as well as the systematic uncertainties applied to the e-p elastic scattering cross sections.
+In this section we discuss the corrections and cuts applied to the data and the procedure used to estimate the detector efficiencies, corrections, as well as the systematic uncertainties applied to the e-p elastic scattering cross sections.
 The philosophy for separating systematic uncertainties into random, scale, and slope was discussed in Sec.~\ref{sec:systematics}, and illustrated in detail in Sec.~\ref{sec:beam_energy}.

-The raw data files were imported from the DAQ system and replayed using the standard Hall A event processing software ESPACE (Event Scanning Program for Hall A Collaboration Experiments)~\cite{alcorn04}.
-ESPACE reconstructs the physical variables of interest needed for the analysis on an event-by-event basis such as detector hits, tracks and particle identification (PID) signals, and the coordinates of the reaction vertex in the target.
+The raw data collected in the experiment are saved to disk by the data-acquisition system, as summarized in Sec.~\ref{sec:DAQ}.
+These files are read in and analyzed using the standard Hall A event processing software of the time: ESPACE (Event Scanning Program for Hall A Collaboration Experiments)~\cite{alcorn04}.
+ESPACE reconstructs the physical variables of interest needed for the analysis on an event-by-event basis, such as detector hits, tracks, and particle identification (PID) signals, and the coordinates of the reaction vertex in the target.